 Winter sports such as skiing can many times be included but may involve purchasing an additional supplement to your policy.
 Professional sports and competitions are also usually not covered during your travels.

-Making a claim for an event where you were deemed to be reckless could result in a denial.
+Making a travel insurance claim for an event where you were deemed to be reckless could result in a denial.
 This can include things like failure to have a valid license or not wearing a helmet when riding a motorbike.
 It can also include trespassing or entering areas known to be dangerous.

 Any activity which you don’t guard against injury and illness or take unnecessary risks can result in an unsuccessful claim.
 This means no swimming after hours or balancing on balconies.